bpauli/aem-typescript/README.md

 	$ mvn clean install -PautoInstallBundle -Daem.host=localhost -Daem.port=4504
 ```

-If the bundle is not getting in running state because dependency to jdk.nashorn.api.scripting can't be resolved, you have to add
+If the bundle doesn't get in running state because the dependency to jdk.nashorn.api.scripting can't be resolved, you have to add
 ```
     ,jdk.nashorn.api.scripting;version\="0.0.0.1_008_JavaSE"
 ```